Examples

 examples/

-├── simple_server.zig # Basic server example
+├── simple_server.zig # Minimal server (tools, resource, prompt)

-├── weather_server.zig # Weather tool example
+├── weather_server.zig # Weather tools + resource template

 - Create a new file in the